 • Preparing for quality interviews

-Select Sessions allow you to pay by the hour for expert guidance in specific areas with a senior member of the college counseling team.
-Areas of assistance could include:
+Pinnacle Sessions allow you to pay by the hour for expert guidance in specific areas of the admissions process with the college counseling staff.
+Hourly sessions could include the following:

 • Interview skills and more

-Learn more about our APPLY NOW!
-Boot Camps
+Learn more about APPLY NOW!
+Essay Boot Camps.

 It all depends on the student and what his or her goals are.
-In a perfect world, students would meet with a counselor in middle school or early in high school to understand the college admissions process and get help selecting high school courses and extracurricular activities.
-Students would then use 10th and 11th grade to explore colleges and develop a foundation for the application process, leading into a busy 12th grade college application season, which generally begins the July going into 12th grade.
+In a perfect world, students would meet with a counselor in middle school or early in high school to understand the college admissions process and get help selecting high school courses and identifying interesting extracurricular activities.
+Students would then use 10th and 11th grade to explore colleges and develop a foundation for the application process, leading into a busy 12th grade college application season, which generally begins the summer before senior year.

 Students who plan on applying to highly-competitive schools or who need more assistance may benefit from starting the process earlier.
 On the other hand, a well-prepared student may only need finishing touches on a few essays before deadline season during his or her 12th grade year.

-No matter where our college counseling students apply, we recommend finishing the application process by October 15th, if at all possible.
+No matter where our college counseling students apply, we recommend starting early and finishing the application process by October 15th in senior year, if at all possible.
 College deadlines vary and so will students’ timelines, depending on when they start with us.

-Our expert advice?
-It’s almost always best to start early.
-This process is often much more time consuming than you think.
+This process is often much more time-consuming than you think.
 Call to schedule a free consultation with a member of our team so we can offer some recommendations based on your student’s specific situation.

 Our students have earned acceptances into every Ivy League school (Brown, Columbia, Cornell, Dartmouth, Harvard, Yale, University of Pennsylvania, and Princeton), Emory, NYU, Duke, Georgetown, UCLA, UC-Berkeley, Carnegie-Mellon, Stanford, Johns Hopkins, University of Arizona Honors College, University of Chicago, Caltech, Michigan, Georgia Tech, SMU, MIT, Vanderbilt, Rice, Davidson, St. John’s, Trinity, the University of Notre Dame, Bowdoin, Texas A&M, University of Texas Engineering Honors, and many more.